 The common way of making steel bar is to heat the steel to a high temperature and extrude it through a die into a bar shape.
 When the steel is cooling down the outside of the bar will cool down at a greater rate than the inside, the temperature gradient causes a difference in the metallic structure which means that the material on the outside can be porous.
+Surface oxidation can also occur and contribute to the problem.
 Even though its not easily visible to the human eye, if you were to put non-machined bar under a microscope you will see thousands of tiny holes.
 This can encourage entrapment of chemicals in the tiny pores.
 At first you may see no signs of corrosion, but as time goes by the pores can act as corrosion sites and you will see little white specks all over the component.
 This is the zinc corroding.

 Zinc plating is a sacrificial coating, this is when a metal surface is coated with another metal that is more likely to be oxidised.
 Zinc coatings prevent oxidation of the protected metal by forming a barrier and by acting as a sacrificial anode if this barrier is damaged.
 The process works by zinc metal being electro-deposited onto the components, the components are then passivated to give it corrosion resistance whilst the zinc plating protects the underlying material.
 The passivation also determines the final colour of the component (clear, colour and black).